garycarlyle/TVShow/README.md

 * Stability.
 TVShow appears to be more stable than Popcorn Time.
 Sometimes, Popcorn Time crashes randomly.
 Not sayin I guarantee it will never happen to TVShow, but unit tests are there.
 Seems not to be considered in Popcorn Time project...

 * API.
-It's simple: TVShow uses the YTS and The Movie Database APIs, the same that Popcorn Time uses.
+It's simple: TVShow uses the YTS and The Movie Database APIs, same ones that Popcorn Time uses.